ortizfram/MySQL-cheatsheet-projects/README.md

 ℹ️ here you combing rows from querys

+👁️when UNION, number of columns should be equal otherwise you get an error

 🤙EX 1 | `UNION`🧮 you combine order statuses as 'actual' year and 'archieved'
 ```
 USE sql_store;